 Mozambique is the sort of place that scares most people away.
-The logistics may not always easy, but there are ways around that, and for the adventurous you’re sure to find what you’re looking for.
+The logistics may not always easy, but there are ways around that, and for the adventurous, you’re sure to find what you’re looking for.
 We certainly found all of that on our first stop in Mozambique.

 After hours of driving through sandy roads, potholed roads, we came to a stop as night had fallen and we parked in thick coastal bush.
 We walked down a narrow path of low coastal trees with the slight sound of wind.
 Not until 30m out did we hear the waves.

-Anvil Bay, a Barefoot Paradise
+Anvil Bay Beach Resort, a Barefoot Paradise

 However, it is unlike any beach camp we had visited before.
 For instance, that bit I mentioned about avoiding the travel woes of Mozambique, one can book a helicopter transfer right from Maputo to the resort providing mesmerizing views along the way.

 Sustainable Tourism in Mozambique

 The beauty of Anvil Bay is its goal of being low impact on the beautiful coast of Mozambique.
-We often write about ECO-friendly tourism on our blog, and a true care for this was obviously on display.
-It was something we found elsewhere on the Mozambican coast, and clearly the new model for building a lodge meant to highlight its environment.
+We often write about ECO-friendly tourism on our blog, and true care for this was obviously on display.
+It was something we found elsewhere on the Mozambican coast, and clearly, the new model for building a lodge meant to highlight its environment.